josephhic/publish-wiki/README.md

 ![Build Status](https://github.com/tuliren/publish-gitbook/workflows/build/badge.svg)

-This action publishes a gitbook to github pages.
+This action is based on one that publishes a gitbook to github pages.

-The source branch is `master`, and the target branch is `gh-pages`.
-If `gh-pages` does not exist, it will be created automatically.
+The source branch is `master`, and the target branch is `deploy`.
+If `deploy` does not exist, it will be created automatically.

 ## How to Use